-An adjustable-rate mortgage (ARM) loan is one strategy for securing a lower rate.
+An adjustable-rate mortgage (ARM) loan is one strategy for securing a lower rate for Washington home buyers.
 That’s because they tend to start off with a lower level of interest, compared to a long-term fixed mortgage.

 Could an ARM loan help you lower your monthly payments?
 Here’s what you should know about them.